zhouhuashan/onnxruntime/docs/IR.md

 #### Names Within a Graph

 Names of nodes, inputs, outputs, initializers, attributes, and (in the case of graphs that are found within function definitions) parameters MUST be unique within that graph.
-Names of functions may overlap with other names, but a function MUST NOT have a name that can also be the name of an operator.
+Names of graph and library functions and operators share a namespace and MUST therefore be unique.

 All names MUST adhere to C identifier syntax rules.